Sankalpa-Hota/RTL_Design/README.md

 What to Learn in each of the codes :
 1) DFF -> Async Reset , Sequential logic
 2) TB_DFF -> How to use for loop ( needs ( ; ; )) in Simulation - Generate/Genvar , create and call function , set the clock , instantiate , Store Prev Value in Register, Display , delay #
-3) Router -> Case statements , Combinatorial logic
+3) Router ->if-else , Combinatorial logic
 4) Second best -> Synchronous reset , if , else if , comparators , assign statement usage outside always block
 5) Rounding division -> Assign in combinatorial , Bit indexing , genvar and generate in combinatorial
 6) Edge Detected -> Learn about how to generate a pulse , write a synchronous delay , Also how to delay instructions - use additional reg